chenxu10/kata/README.md

     - Solve a simpler version of the problem

 ### Heuristics
-+ Use unknown as known and start mixing
++ Wise people begin fron the end, and a fool end at the beginning.Use unknown as known and start mixing
     + If AB=AC, CD//DE, Conclusion: Try prove ABCD Parallelogram
     + If ABCD is Parallelogram, THEN AB, CD
     + It works before having a assumption conclusion from unknown to known, now